Table of Contents

 It’s not difficult to see why business owners want to understand the mindset behind employee fraud.
 Crime insurance can cover losses once they’ve happened, but if owners can figure out what leads workers to become fraudsters, they can work to prevent the fraud before it happens.

-In the 1970s, criminologist Donald R. Cressey published a model called the “fraud triangle” that outlines the three conditions that lead to higher instances of occupational fraud: motivation, opportunity, and rationalization.
+In the 1970s, criminologist Donald R. Cressey published a model called the “fraud triangle”.
+The fraud triangle outlines the three conditions that lead to higher instances of occupational fraud: motivation, opportunity, and rationalization.

 When an employee has a reason for committing fraud, gets a chance to do so without getting caught, and can come up with a justification for their behavior, they’re more likely to commit an occupational crime.

-Read on to learn more about each of the three conditions, why they contribute to fraud, and how you can prevent them from occurring within your workforce.
+Read on to learn more about each condition of the fraud triangle, why they contribute to fraud, and how you can prevent them from occurring within your workforce.

 Who Commits Fraud?